JuliaLang/www.julialang.org/blog/2019/11/artifacts.md

 ## Yggdrasil, a collection of build recipes

 Previously, each user was encouraged to create their own "builder repository" where Travis CI would build binaries of their dependencies.
-This made setup rather more intricate and difficult than we prefer our tools to be, and also contributed to a discovery problem where it was very difficult to figure out of someone had already built a recipe for a particular dependency or not.
+This made setup rather more intricate and difficult than we prefer our tools to be, and also contributed to a discovery problem where it was very difficult to figure out whether someone had already built a recipe for a particular dependency or not.
 To address both of these problems, we now have a community buildtree located at [`JuliaPackaging/Yggdrasil`](https://github.com/JuliaPackaging/Yggdrasil).
 Users of the `BinaryBuilder.jl` wizard will typically result in opening a pull request to `Yggdrasil`, and many build recipes can already be found within its shady branches.

 # Updating your packages